nGeniusPros/bullyhub/NETLIFY_ENV_SETUP.md

-# Setting Up Environment Variables in Netlify for Bully Hub
+# Setting Up Environment Variables in Netlify for PetPals

-This guide explains how to set up the required environment variables for deploying Bully Hub to Netlify.
+This guide explains how to set up the required environment variables for deploying PetPals to Netlify.

 ## Required Environment Variables

-The following environment variables are required for Bully Hub to function properly:
+The following environment variables are required for PetPals to function properly:

 | Variable | Description |
 |----------|-------------|